Chisanan232/PyMock-Server/docs/getting-started/installation.md

-# Getting started

-Actually, **_PyMock-API_** is a Python package which provides command line tool.
-So it still needs to install a Python package to activate the command line feature.

 ## With pip <small>for general usage</small> { #with-pip data-toc-label="with pip" }

 [**_pip_**](https://pip.pypa.io/en/stable/) is a Python package management tool.
 We could install all the Python packages